matt-culbert/proto-daemon/README.md

 ```bash
 openssl req -new -x509 -keyout server.pem -out server.pem -days 365 -nodes
 ```

+### Run the application
-Start the server
+1) First, start the server
 ```bash
 python Server/server.py
 ```
-Start the client and enter the username/password you generated
+2) After the server is started, start the client and enter the username/password you generated.
+The server needs to be run first since the client tries to authenticate after you enter your details.
 ```bash
 python Client/client.py
 ```

 ### Powershell commands for simulating implant
+These have proven handy for emulating implant testing to the server without having to run an implant itself.
 ```powershell
 $postParams = @{"msg" = "7465:7374::"}
 $jsonPost = $postParams | ConvertTo-Json